 Watch this excellent video from the University of Chicago!

-You might want to check out the rest of my series of popular octopus articles:
+Check out the rest of my popular octopus articles:

 Anderson RC, Mather JA, Monette MQ, Zimsen SR. 2010.
 Octopuses (Enteroctopus dofleini) recognize individual humans.
 J Appl Anim Welf Sci.
 2010;13(3):261-72. doi: 10.1080/10888705.2010.483892.
 PMID: 20563906.